ly129/midn_gui/README.md

      <img alt="Screen capture of add a task." src="https://github.com/Luyaochen1/midn_gui/blob/main/screen_capture/Central_task_admin_2.JPG"  width="60%" height="60%">
      </picture>

    A task ID will be genereated.
-The central site need to send this ID to all remote site for there acknowledgement.
+The central site need to send this ID to all remote site for there acknowledgement (eg, by email the task ID to remote sites.).

  * Acknowledge a task on remote site machine

-   By entering the "task id" and clicking "Get Task Detail", the remote side get read the task detail; by enter the remote site public IP address and port, the remote site acknowledge the task.
+   By entering the "task id" and clicking "Get Task Detail", the remote side get read the task detail; by enter the remote site public IP address and port, the remote site acknowledges the task.

-   Note: the remote must "Acknowledge" again before running the job, even they had acknowledged before.
+   Note: the remote must "Acknowledge" (again) before running the job, even they had acknowledged before.

     <picture>
      <img alt="Screen capture of acknowledge a task." src="https://github.com/Luyaochen1/midn_gui/blob/main/screen_capture/Remote_job.JPG"  width="60%" height="60%">